afiodorov/afiodorov.github.io/_posts/2015-04-03-github-collaboration.md

 on Github.
 Github is the most successful website which hosts projects that use git as a version control.

-Some background for people who don't know what git is: it is a *distributed* version control system.
+Some background for people who don't know what git (and not, it's not me) is: it is a *distributed* version control system.
 Distributed means there is no central repository (storage).
 Each participant has a .git folder in their project's folder which contains the history of the project.
 Time to time participants synchronise their .git folders with each other in order to communicate changes.

 Git is mostly used for open-source software development, but some use it for science projects (latex) or blogs.
 It could be used with anything which needs